Bugs, Rugs, and Storage. What You Need To Know.

 Moderate moth activity in one section on the back of this rug.
 Moth casings/cocoons look like "sticky lint" - they have not made a meal of this rug yet.

-Both the larvae and the caterpillars are fragile, and setting them in a few hours of sunlight (both sides of the rug) can often be all you need to protect the situation.
+Both the larvae and the worms are fragile, and setting them in a few hours of sunlight (both sides of the rug) can often be all you need to protect the situation.
 Take a stiff bristle brush and brush away the larvae and worms (outside) from both sides of the rug to physically remove them.
+Topical consumer bug sprays can also be used in these small areas on both sides as added protection.

 If the damage is more extensive then you need to take more aggressive measures.